H3 (yacht)

 H3 is a luxury yacht, measuring 105 m in length. launched in 2000 as Al Mirqab, she had her hull assembled in Durban, South Africa, and then finished at the Oceanco yard in the Netherlands to the design of the A Group.
-H3 is powered by three 10,000-hp MTU 20-cylinder engines with speeds available of up to 24 knots.
+H3 is powered by two 10,000-hp MTU 20-cylinder engines with speeds available of up to 24 knots.